reepsakul/avesphere/README.md

 `docker compose down -v`

-`docker compose down` basically doesn't delete the named volumes this is intentional to not lose the db content (that's why only the db is named volume) this way we can mount several instances of that volume into different containers with content that is not in the image but yeah, if we wanna unmount completely with also deleting named volumes (only the db in our case) we have to use the `-v` flag effectively
+`docker compose down` basically doesn't delete the explicitly named volumes this is intentional to not lose the db content (that's why only the db is named volume) this way we can mount several instances of that volume into different containers with content that is not in the image but yeah, if we wanna unmount completely with also deleting named volumes (only the db in our case) we have to use the `-v` flag effectively